readysetmark/WealthPulse/Readme.md

 - [ ] Default report?
 - [ ] Display indicator when ajax call is happening

-Tooling
-- [ ] Research how to handle references cross-platform (sln on mac is different from windows??)
-- [ ] Write a FAKE script for building / running?
-- [ ] Add unit tests

 Parsing Ledger File
 - [ ] Review / revise parsing & post-processing:
-	- [x] Remove mutable fields
-	- [x] Make Amount a record type instead of a tuple
 	- [ ] Skipping the comment lines during parsing would simplify processing (since first thing we do is drop them)
-	- [ ] Make specifying a commodity mandatory?
-Cleans up some code and I always do it...
-	- [ ] Transform post-processing to a pipeline that deals with one transaction at a time (completely)
+	- [ ] Transform post-processing to a pipeline that deals with one transaction at a time (completely), or does things in parallel
-	- [ ] Improve error reporting
+	- [ ] Improve error reporting during parsing and balance checking
-	- [ ] Consider removing the virtual transaction types once commodity support is complete

 Balance Report
 - [ ] Can I improve the entry filtering code?